 The recipe makes one serving of limonana, but you can easily scale up to make a jugful for a crowd.
 Make sure to use plenty of ice cubes, and pop a few sprigs of mint in too.

-One last thing… in case you’re wondering where the name limonana comes from, it’s a combination of the Hebrew words for lemon and mint – limon (לִימוֹן) and nana (נַענַע).
+One last thing… in case you’re wondering where the name limonana comes from, it’s a combination of the Hebrew words for lemon – limon (לִימוֹן) and mint – nana (נַענַע).

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)